 Here is a book-by-book list of the happy couples and the names and/or gender of some of their offspring.
 (Note: the species listed here is the person's original species at the beginning of the book, not what he or she might eventually become):

 > "V Is for Vampwoman": Mikhail Kirillov (vampire) & Lady Pamela Smythe-Worthing (vampire)

-> The Vampire with the Dragon Tattoo: Dougal Kincaid (vampire) & Leah (human geneticist)
+> The Vampire with the Dragon Tattoo: Dougal Kincaid (vampire) & Dr. Leah Chin (human geneticist)